 Service reliability (including recent uptime statistics, frequency of hardware refresh, if known):

 TERN relies on NeCTAR and RDSI, cloud-based National eResearch Platform to host and publish data.
-These platforms with multiple nodes across Australia have some down time and it is estimated that the uptime is around 97% including scheduled maintenance, upgrades etc,.
+These platforms with multiple nodes across Australia have some down time and it is estimated that the uptime is around 97% including scheduled maintenance, upgrades, etc.

 Preservation reliability (including replication/backup, integrity checks, format migration, disaster planning):